FutureProofHomes/microWakeWord/documentation/installation_guide.md

 # microWakeWord Installation and Usage Guide

 This guide provides step-by-step instructions for installing and using microWakeWord on different operating systems.
-Follow the instructions for your specific platform to get started with training custom wake word models.
+The recommended way to use microWakeWord is through the Jupyter notebook interface, which provides an interactive and guided experience.

 ## Table of Contents